It’s that time of the year, when exams are front and centre—and many of you are feeling the stress.

 Take advantage of online resources that can help you build better habits

 There are lots of resources at your fingertips that can support you during this time.
 Here are just a few:

 - Try meditating with Headspace or take charge of your anxiety with MindShift.
 For more apps that can help you manage stress, check out this list.

-- Access the virtual Wellness Centre via Canvas.
-It offers tips and resources to support your health and wellbeing, and you can also connect with Wellness Peers online.
+- Access the Wellness Centre: Online—a course offered via Canvas—for lots of tips and resources to support your health and wellbeing.

 - Explore the Get Active at Home section of the UBC Recreation website, where you can participate in free virtual fitness classes, get tips for studying effectively from home, and more!